 I always consider myself a “Tokyo person”.
 Everything could be found (or be seen) is in Tokyo, and the reason that I visited Osaka was that of its proximity to Kyoto, as the entire Kansai area is mainly served by the Kansai International airport.
 I have been to Osaka a couple of times, but weirdly I had yet developed a strong feeling toward this city.
 Maybe Osaka was overshadowed by the historic Kyoto, or my “bias” toward Tokyo was too strong; while in fact, Osaka offers some awesome attractions and great shopping areas.
-Until recently I landed at the Kansai airport, yet again, I finally had a new found excitement when I got lost under the neon lights in Umeda, and this time when I left, I knew that I will be back, if not sooner.
+Until recently I landed at the Kansai airport, yet again, I finally had a newfound excitement when I got lost under the neon lights in Umeda, and this time when I left, I knew that I will be back, if not sooner.

-The Kansai Region lies in the southern-central region of Japan’s main island Honshu.
+The Kansai region lies in the southern-central region of Japan’s main island Honshu.
 In general, the region includes seven to ten prefectures, and the urban region of Osaka, Kobe, and Kyoto (a.k.a.
 Keihanshin Region) is the second most populated area in Japan, with numerous traditional and historic sites, countless shopping malls, world-class entertainment, and theme park, and much more to offer.
 Of course, many of my great memories in the area, not quite surprisingly, are linked with food.
-The nice thing traveling in Japan is, each place has its own specialty, its niche that a visitor couldn’t find in other places in the country that make traveling in Japan is not a one-time thing; and as important as the Keihanshin Region, the area offers a lot of wonderful cuisines that makes it a giant spot on the traveling food atlas.
+The nice thing traveling in Japan is, each place has its own specialty, its niche that a visitor couldn’t find in other places in the country that make traveling in Japan is not a one-time thing; and as important as the Keihanshin Region, the area offers a lot of wonderful cuisines that make it a giant spot on the traveling food atlas.

 Umeda: Immerse yourself in the underground maze

 If you want to put your sense of directions to the test, try the underground of Umeda.
 The Umeda underground mall is a maze connecting not only department stores but also several metro and train stations in one of the busiest areas in the city.
-Lines of shops, restaurants, and supermarkets (which almost look the same to me), are on both sides of the tunnel, which make it even more confusing (and distracting) for me to go back to ground; not to mention the troops of army-like business people that flooded me every two minutes as they were rushing for, or just got out of a train.
+Lines of shops, restaurants, and supermarkets (which almost look the same to me), are on both sides of the tunnel, which make it even more confusing (and distracting) for me to go back to the ground; not to mention the troops of army-like business people that flooded me every two minutes as they were rushing for, or just got out of a train.

 With the help of Google Map, which was actually separated by layers as I zoomed in, I was trying to locate Key coffee in a supermarket at 7:50 pm, as I was helping a friend to purchase drip on coffee and coffee beans, but in vain.
 Luckily, I found a nice old man who took me to the shop at the exact 7:59 pm, and I could finally relax from my panic mode.